orchitech/redmine_reformat/README.md

 The microservice works as follows:
-- Instead of reading texts and writing them to the database, it takes them from HTTP POST request and returns converted text as a response body.
+- Instead of reading texts and writing them to the database, it takes them from HTTP PUT or POST request and returns converted text as a response body.
 - Context variables for eventual filtering and logging can be provided as query parameters.
 That is `from_formatting`, `to_formatting`, `item`, `id`, `project_id` and `ref`.
 If not provided, safe defaults are used.